Project-MONAI/model-zoo/CONTRIBUTING.md

 python -m monai.bundle trt_export --net_id network_def --filepath models/model_trt.ts --ckpt_file models/model.pt --meta_file configs/metadata.json --config_file configs/inference.json --precision <fp32/fp16> --dynamic_batchsize "[min, opt, max]"
 ```

 The other way to export a PyTorch model to a TensorRT engine-based TorchScript is through the ONNX-TensorRT.
 This way can solve the slowdown issue of some models.
-It can be simply achieved by adding an extra option `--use_onnx "True"` to the export commandline.
-Please notice that by defaulf the ONNX-TensorRT way assigns only one output to a model.
+It can be simply achieved by adding an extra option `--use_onnx "True"` to the export command.
+Please notice that by default the ONNX-TensorRT way assigns only one output to a model.
 If a model has many outputs, please use the `--onnx_output_names` to specify the name of outputs.

 ```bash
 python -m monai.bundle trt_export --net_id network_def --filepath models/model_trt.ts --ckpt_file models/model.pt --meta_file configs/metadata.json --config_file configs/inference.json --precision <fp32/fp16> --dynamic_batchsize "[min, opt, max]" --use_onnx "True" --onnx_output_names "['output_0', 'output_1', ..., 'output_N']"